Simple dynamic word embeddings for mapping perceptions in the public sphere: Case study 1: gender and ethnic occupation biases in COHA

-To validate our model, we compare our results to those produced via the decade-by-decade models trained in~\cite{gargEmbeddingsStereotypes} using the Corpus of Historical American English~\cite{daviesCOHA}.
-We use the same metric and word lists as the authors to compute bias scores.
-In particular, we compute linguistic bias scores for two analyses presented in~\cite{gargEmbeddingsStereotypes}: the extent to which female versus male words are semantically similar to occupation-related words, and the extent to which Asian vs.\ White last names are semantically similar to the same, from 1910 through 1990.
-We then compute correlations between changes in these scores and the actual changes in female and Asian workforce participation rates (relative to men and Whites, respectively) over the same time period.
+We first train our model on the Corpus of Historical American English~\cite{daviesCOHA} for 2 epochs (each epoch takes approximately 40 hours to train) in order to compare its outputs to those produced via the individual decade-by-decade word embedding models used in~\cite{gargEmbeddingsStereotypes}.
+We use the same metric and word lists as the authors to compute bias scores, substituting in the cosine distances between vectors for the norm of their difference (both approaches yield nearly identical results).
+In particular, we compute linguistic bias scores for two of their analyses: i) the extent to which female versus male words are semantically similar to occupation-related words, and ii) the extent to which Asian vs.\ White last names are semantically similar to the same, from 1910 through 1990.
+We then qualitatively analyze relationships between changes in these scores and the actual changes in female and Asian workforce participation rates (relative to men and Whites, respectively) over the same time period.

-Figure \ref{fig:validation} depicts these results.
-The correlation between our scores and changes in workforce participation rates are similar to the correlation between the scores from~\cite{gargEmbeddingsStereotypes} and the same ($r=0.8, p=0.01$ and $r=0.81, p<0.01$, respectively, for gender occupation bias; $r=0.84, p<0.01$ and $r=0.79, p=0.01$, respectively, for Asian/White occupation bias).
-Qualitative inspection of Figure \ref{fig:validation} suggests that our model also produces smoother decade-by-decade scores, suggesting that it not only identifies attribute-specific fluctuations in word semantics, but also, may provide a more general, regularized model for learning attribute-conditioned word embeddings.
-Future research should include a comparison of our model's outputs to the outputs of other dynamic word embedding models that treat time as a continuously-valued attribute, e.g.~\cite{bamlerDynamicWE,rudolphLanguageEvolution,yaoSemanticDiscovery}.